 Advocacy and Government Affairs issues and advocacy priorities

 The March of Dimes advocacy agenda focuses on public policies and programs that relate to the Foundation's mission -- improving the health of infants and children by preventing birth defects, premature birth and infant mortality -- and on issues that pertain to tax-exempt organizations.
-Advocacy initiatives are designed to support the March of Dimes priority of health equity.
+The advancement of health equity is a cross-cutting goal incorporated into all advocacy priorities.
 Issues are organized into the four categories listed below with specific examples cited for each category.
-A star in the left margin indicates that the issue is a Foundation-wide advocacy priority for the year 2015.
-Federal advocacy on any issues listed may also require participation by Chapters.
+A star in the left margin indicates that the issue is a Foundation-wide advocacy priority for the year 2017.
+Federal advocacy may also involve participation by the field.

 - *Federal and state policies to improve access to health services under:

-a. publicly supported health coverage programs such as Medicaid and the Child Health Insurance Program (CHIP), including coverage of pregnant women under CHIP; and
+- publicly supported health coverage programs such as Medicaid, the Child Health Insurance Program (CHIP), and the military TRICARE program;

-b. private insurance, including issues related to Health Insurance Marketplaces, benefits, and cost-sharing.*
+- private insurance, including issues related to Health Insurance Marketplaces, enrollment, benefits, and cost-sharing; and

-- Development and use of maternal, perinatal, pediatric quality measures across all health care settings and types of coverage.*
+- *Development, improvement and use of maternal, perinatal, and pediatric quality measures across all health care settings and types of coverage.

-- Initiatives to improve the health of infants and children living with birth defects and health problems associated with preterm birth.*
+- *Initiatives to improve the health of infants and children living with birth defects and health problems associated with preterm birth and other adverse birth outcomes.

 - *Surveillance and research on key maternal and child health priorities at the state, federal, and international levels, including on birth defects, prematurity, and infant mortality.